Reader 1st person POV

 “What?”
 I question instantly, as it sounded like the dumbest thing I’d ever heard.

-“Isn’t that where most of the fans would be?”
+“Isn’t that the area where most of the fans would be?”

 “Well, most likely, but there's security,” Jimin ran a hand down his face as if trying to massage away the sudden bout of stress brought on, and I could see just how tired he was from all the disorder.